Judging the Game

 No suggestions for such house rules are provided, as players will invariably find some changes to the CASE that increase their collective enjoyment of the game.
 And as long as everyone agrees with these changes and enjoys the CASE better with them in it than out, great!
 After all, the whole point of fiddling around with the CASE is to have fun, so lean into that as much as possible.

 While it is recommended that all rule customizations be in place before the start of play, whether they come in the form of official options or home-brewed changes, this isn't always practical.
 Something might otherwise be missing or malfunctioning over the course of play, and an upgrade is required to keep things rolling.
-And if everyone is cool with this running change, run with it!
+And if everyone is cool with this running change, go with it!

 Genre Rules